 Who is Black Monolith?

 Black Monolith is me, Jason Clauss.
 I named Black Monolith after the mysterious objects in 2001 which brought sentience to the apes.
-I see technology as a means of upgrading the sentience of mankind as those monoliths did for the monkeys, but only if is designed properly.
+I see technology as a means of upgrading the sentience of mankind as those monoliths did for the monkeys, but only if it is designed properly.
 And that's what I aim to do.
 As technology becomes ever more powerful and ever more integrated into the everyday lives of humanity, the consequences of bad design become more dire.
-So that's what I do what I do.
+So that's why I do what I do.

 What is your background?